Modified gravity in a viscous and non-isotropic background: Conclusion

 \section{Conclusion}

-The main purpose of the present work is to study of the $f(R)$ theory of gravity in an anisotropic metric, such as Kasner form metric.
-We have assumed that the universe is filled by a viscose cosmic fluid which is endowed with a shear viscosity $\eta$ and bulk viscosity $\xi$.
-In this work, we have obtained the functions of $f(R)$ gravity that satisfied condition stability and expanding universe of Kasner form metric.
-We derived that this model satisfy the dominant energy condition (DEC) and the second law of thermodynamics (SLT), simultaneously.
-At last, by plotting the equation of state pamperer, $\gamma$, versus one of the Kasner's index , $p_3$, for two set of parameters, we have obtained two intervals for $p_3$ in which the constraint $S >1$, DEC and SLT are satisfied.
-Therefore, it is clear that $f(R)$ gravity model as well as satisfied solutions, viscous cosmology in scalar theories for Kasner type metrics.
+The main purpose of the present work is to study $f(R)$ gravity in an anisotropic metric, such as the Kasner metric.
+We have assumed that the Universe is filled by a viscous cosmic fluid which is endowed with a shear viscosity $\eta$ and a bulk viscosity $\xi$.
+In this work, we have obtained three viable forms of $f(R)$ gravity in which one was exactly the Einsteinian model of gravity with a cosmological constant and the other two were power law $f(R)$ models.
+We showed that these two power law modified models of gravity are stable with a suitable choice of parameters.
+Also, we solved different aspects of the model and found physical quantities in the Jordan frame.
+Our study shows that the equation of state parameter satisfies the dominant energy condition.
+Moreover, the power law $f(R)$ models behave like a quintessence model at late times and the shear coefficient viscosity tends to zero at late times.